AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 As you can see, here we are refering directly to native Home Assistant entities.
-From this, HADashboard is able to figure out the right widget type and grab it's friendly name and add it to the dasboard.
+From this, HADashboard is able to figure out the right widget type and grab its friendly name and add it to the dasboard.
 For the ``clock`` and ``weather`` widgets there is no associated entity id so just your ``clock.clock`` or ``weather.weather``.